 With Cayuse IRB, the Institutional Review Board (IRB) submission process is streamlined, providing greater access to your IRB records.

 First time users should request a Cayuse user ID.
-Send an email to [email protected] and provide your St. John’s email address and your academic department.
+Send an email to [email protected] and provide your St. John’s email address as well as your academic department and division.

 Researchers that have their user ID can access Cayuse IRB through the following link: https://stjohns.cayuse424.com/